ConnectionMaster/web.eyeo.com/pages/jobs/flattr-community-manager.md

 - Must be fluent in written and spoken English
 - Looking for candidates in Berlin, or candidates willing to relocate to Berlin

-*If this looks / sounds / feels like you, please get in contact with your CV/resume, a short summary of why you’re applying.*

-*eyeo is an equal opportunity employer, and encourages people of all genders, ethnicity, national origins, orientations, etc., to apply.*

 <? include jobs/footer ?>